xiehuiyuan/xiehuiyuan.github.io/README.md

-This repository contains the files for Huiyuan Xie's academic homepage.
+This repository contains the files for Huiyuan Xie's homepage.